JJWallis/hangman-app/README.md

 return word.split('')
 ```

-This small block of code performed an important amount of logic in a relatively refactored manner considering my current development stage in learning JavaScript.
+This small block of code performed an important amount of logic in a relatively refactored manner, considering the level I am currently at in learning JavaScript.
 I was proud of my ability to run the `random()` function inside the array selection syntax, as well as making use of the `split()` method to return that word in the desired format.
-I do believe next time I could practice chaining methods directly onto the word selection, and implicitly returning that value all within one line of code.

 ```js
 if (isPlaying) {